What is a Stocks and Shares ISA?

 You will need to decide which ISA provider you would like to save with.
 Some questions you might like to consider: Do I want to perform investment transactions myself?
 What are the charges and fees?
 Do I want a standard ISA account or a Flexible ISA?

-Some providers simply give you a platform to make investment decisions yourself and they will conduct the transactions for you.
+Some providers simply give you a technology platform or app to make investment decisions yourself and they will conduct the transactions for you, you should be aware that there can be charges per transaction so it is worth checking this in advance.

-Alternatively, some providers will select an investment portfolio for you based on your answers to questions that explore how much risk you are willing to accept.
+Alternatively, some providers will select an investment portfolio for you based on your answers to questions that explore how much risk you are willing to accept, this can be known as a ‘multi-asset’ pot where changes are made on your behalf providing the risk level stays within your pre-determined risk corridor.

-It is important to understand the charges and fees taken by providers, which will include administration charges for using the platform, charges for investing into funds and any transfer charges if you decide to switch investments.
+It is important to understand the charges and fees taken by providers, which will include administration charges for using the platform, dealing or transaction charges for investing into funds and any transfer or withdrawal charges if you decide to switch investments.

-If user experience is important to you, some platforms offer clean, user-friendly interfaces and make the customer experience very fulfilling.
+If user experience is important to you, some platforms offer clean, user-friendly interfaces and make the customer experience easy to interact with.

-Whilst most types of Stocks and Shares ISA will be standard accounts, some providers offer a Flexible ISA that will allow you to add funds to your ISA, withdraw them and then reinvest them again without using up more of your annual ISA allowance.
+Whilst most types of Stocks and Shares ISA will be standard accounts, some providers offer a Flexible ISA that will allow you to add funds to your ISA, withdraw them and then reinvest them again in the same tax year without using up more of your annual ISA allowance.

 For example, if you add £10,000 to an ISA, you will have £10,000 of your allowance remaining.